Valeria Baroni

-Valeria Soledad Baroni (Born October 6, 1989 in Buenos Aires, Argentina), is an actress, singer, and dancer.
+Valeria Soledad Baroni (born October 6, 1989 in Buenos Aires, Argentina) is an actress, singer, and dancer.
 She is best known for driving the Zapping Zone program that was broadcast throughout Latin America by Disney Channel.
-Her passion for music, singing, dancing and acting brought her to participate in High School Musical: The Challenge, a local version of American High School Musical, where she acted as one of the main characters.
+Her passion for music, singing, dancing and acting brought her to participate in High School Musical: The Challenge, a local version of the American High School Musical, in which she played one of the main characters.

 Life and career

-In 2007, Baroni was selected to join the reality show High School Musical: The Selection, a casting which contained the actors who were part of the local version of the American musical, High School Musical.
+In 2007, Baroni was selected to join the reality show High School Musical: The Selection, a casting which contained the actors who were part of the local version of the American High School Musical.